Rikki Beadle-Blair: Early life

-Beadle-Blair was born in Camberwell and raised in Bermondsey, both in south London, by a single mother, Monica.
-Rikki was brought up with a brother, Gary Beadle (also an actor, of Eastenders fame), and a sister.
+Beadle-Blair was born in Camberwell and raised in Bermondsey, both in south London, England, by a single mother, Monica.
+Rikki was brought up with a brother, Gary Beadle (also an actor, of EastEnders fame), and a sister.
 He attended Lois Acton's Experimental Bermondsey Lampost Free School and, later, Old Vic Youth Theatre.

 Career

 Beadle-Blair wrote the screenplay for the 1995 feature film Stonewall (dir.
 Nigel Finch, 1995).
 He adapted his own screenplay of Stonewall for the stage and his production company Team Angelica, which he took to the 2007 Edinburgh Festival.
-He also directed, produced, designed both sets & costumes, & choreographed on the show.
-The play was nominated for "Best Ensemble" at The Stage Awards for Acting Excellence.
+He also directed, produced, designed both sets and costumes, and choreographed on the show.
+The play was nominated for "Best Ensemble" at the Stage Awards for Acting Excellence.

 Beadle-Blair wrote and created the Channel 4 miniseries Metrosexuality, which aired in 2001.
 He also portrayed one of the central characters in the show.

 In Autumn 2007, FIT, a play for young people commissioned by the Manchester-based arts organisation queerupnorth and the gay equality organisation Stonewall, went on tour around the UK.
 The play was developed to help tackle homophobic bullying in Britain's schools.
 Beadle-Blair subsequently adapted it into a film (2010).

 Beadle-Blair was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to drama.